ripixel/ripixel-website/thoughts/articles/2023-01-02_Deploying-to-Firebase-Preview-Channels-using-CircleCI-and-GitHub.md

 ## How do you get set up with CircleCI?

 CircleCI has a great [Getting started](https://circleci.com/docs/getting-started/) guide which should get you through the initial hoops of getting your repository building from GitHub, with some great initial templates for whatever your application needs.

+This website uses it, so if you want to just see the output and you're confident with Continuous Deployment pipelines, go check out its [CircleCI config](https://github.com/ripixel/ripixel-website/blob/master/.circleci/config.yml).

 ## What are Firebase Preview Channels?